-Assisted Living service does not include housing or meals.
-Payment will not be made for 24-hour skilled care or supervision; room and board; costs of facility maintenance; or upkeep and improvement.
-DHCF shall not reimburse for PCA services provided to waiver participants residing in assisted living facilities, as the provision of these services is already accounted for in District Medicaid's assisted living reimbursement rate.
+EPD wavier assisted living services do not include housing or meals.
+Assisted living services are reimbursed through a bundled, per diem rate.
+The per diem payment does not include, nor will additional payment be made for, 24-hour skilled care or skilled supervision; room and board; costs of facility maintenance; or upkeep and improvement.
+DHCF does not reimburse for PCA services provided to waiver participants residing in assisted living facilities, as the provision of these services is already accounted for in District Medicaid's assisted living per diem reimbursement rate.

-A provider will not be reimbursed for assisted living services if they do not meet the setting requirements under 42 CFR 441.301 as verified by the Provider screening and Readiness Review process.
+A provider will not be reimbursed for assisted living services if they do not meet the settings requirements under 42 CFR 441.301 as verified by the Provider screening and Readiness Review process.